Cortys/comic-backup/README.md

 ### Second possibility

-The second way is more or less the same, just without that retarded drag-and-drop
+The second way is without drag-and-drop.

 - In Chrome, click on the settings icon on the right (looks like three vertical lines on top of each other)
 - Select Tools > Extensions